nashville-software-school/client-side-mastery/projects/tier-4/giffygram/chapters/GG_ERD.md

 1. Messages - People will send messages to other users of the application.
 1. Likes - Messages can be liked by many users.
 Users can like many messages.

-Create an ERD for Giffygram and get it approved by an instructor.
+Create an ERD for Giffygram and get it approved by an mentor.